 Wastwater

 This one we’ve saved until last as it’s been voted several times as the best view in the UK.
 The deepest lake in the whole of the Lake District is Wastwater, and it’s sitting right in the Wasdale Valley.
 It’s also home to England’s tallest mountain and one of the smallest churches in the country.
 The backdrop is stunning for a photograph and it’s a popular place for those who love to cycle and walk – and even canoe!
-The car park is near and you can enjoy the scenery there as much as anywhere.
+The nearby car park allows you to take in some of the most awe-inspiring Lake District views.